-In addition to the stabilization projects, several emergency repairs have been required since 1996 due to bluff failures that threatened train operations.
+In addition to the stabilization projects, multiple emergency repairs have been required since 1996 due to bluff failures that threatened train operations.
 While the Phase 5 stabilization project addresses safety and operational concerns with a 30-year design life, the stabilization projects and emergency repairs do not provide a long-term solution for sea level rise and the ongoing coastal erosion that pose substantial safety and economic risks to the region.
 Bluff retreat is estimated to occur at an average rate of 0.4 to 0.6 foot per year; however, large episodic bluff failures can result in more than 20 feet of bluff edge retreat in a single event.
-The California Coastal Commission has required that SANDAG evaluate realignment of the rail corridor off the bluffs to a more resilient location as part of their condition of approval for Phases 4 and 5 of the above-mentioned stabilization work.
-Further stabilization and emergency repair projects are likely to be required until the rail corridor is relocated from the coastal bluffs.
+The California Coastal Commission (CCC) has required that SANDAG evaluate the removal of stabilization infrastructure prior to the expiration of the term of CCC approvals as part of their conditions of approval for current stabilization work.
+Further stabilization and emergency repair projects are likely to be required until the rail corridor is relocated from the coastal bluffs, or a more long-term structurally fortified solution is provided.